Omri-L/HQ_SOD_repo/README.md

 ## 3. Pre-trained weights:
 Download pre-trained weights from here: https://drive.google.com/open?id=1sRoEUvwg5CLxHigHnx4I1-XADsSQuXny Extract the files to "HQ_SOD_repo/saved_models/"
-(DKN parameters are already included in the repository in HQ_SOD_repo/DKN/saved_model or HQ_SOD_repo/DKN/parameter)
+(DKN parameters are already included in the repository in HQ_SOD_repo/DKN/saved_model or HQ_SOD_repo/DKN/parameter).

 ## 4. Requirements:
-Use the yml file (HQ_SOD_repo/environment_requirements.yml) to see the requirements (using anaconda it is easier to set the environment)
+Use the yml file (HQ_SOD_repo/environment_requirements.yml) to see the requirements (we recommend setting the environment via anaconda).

 ## 5. How to run:
-Every model can be trained or tested.
+Every model can be either trained or tested.
 The training process can begin from scratch or from pre-trained parameters.
 For training, change the relevant variables in the parser or use the defaults.
 For testing, change the relevant variables according to your parameters and inputs paths.